bennettadam/cherry/README.md

 -  npm or yarn
 -  JDK 21 or later
 -  Kotlin 1.9.x
--  PostgreSQL 15+
 -  Clone of the repository

+You will also need a postgres database instance, either running locally or in a cloud provider.

-### Running the backend
+### Running the backend service

 1. Configure database environment variables

 In this example, we'll connect to a postgres database running locally named `example-database`:

 ```
+DATABASE_MIGRATION_MODE=MIGRATE # this setting will trigger the database migration
 DATABASE_URL=jdbc:postgresql://localhost:5432/example-database
 DATABASE_USERNAME=your_username
 DATABASE_PASSWORD=your_password
 ```

-2. Start the backend application
+2. Update the backend service to the latest schema

 Once the environment variables are setup, the service is ready to run.
 This can be done through your favorite IDE, such as IntelliJ, or by running the gradle script manually.